thubZai/thubZai.github.io/_pages/about.md

 - *Reinforcement Learning*
 - *Alignment & safety*

 I like to understand architectures that mirror aspects of human cognition, ensuring they remain trustworthy, efficient and aligned with human values.
-I remain open to exploring adjacent research problems, broadly in **Computer Vision & Multimodal Learning** and applying them in the fields of **Astrophysics**, **Cognitive Science**, **Medical AI** and **Robotics & Autonomous systems**.
+I remain open to exploring adjacent research problems, broadly in **Computer Vision & Multimodal Learning** and applying them in the fields of **Medical AI**, **Astrophysics**, **Cognitive Science**, and **Robotics & Autonomous systems**.

 📌Check out [**Multimodal/VLMs Research Hub**](https://github.com/thubZ09/vision-language-model-hub.git).
 I thought having a community-driven hub for multimodal researchers would be great.
 Contributions are welcome!